By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The term “blood sugar” gets thrown around often in conversations about health and wellness, especially in relation to diabetes.
 But many people don’t know exactly what blood sugar is and how it impacts the body.
 Here’s the skinny to help you better control or lower your blood sugar.

 Blood sugar (also called glucose) is sugar that is transported through the bloodstream.
 Most of the food we eat gets converted into glucose—a major source of fuel for cells and energy for the entire body.
 But cells don’t just see glucose in the bloodstream and wave it in.
 Glucose needs an escort to get where it needs to be.
-So here comes insulin, made by the pancreas, to usher glucose and other nutrients into the cells.
+So here comes insulin, a hormone made by the pancreas, to usher glucose and other nutrients into the cells.
 Without this process, our cells would literally starve to death.

 High Blood Sugar and Diabetes